 Toyooka Baien, Shizuoka

-The park is open from mid-February to early March, and within its 130,000 square meters of grounds, visitors can admire about 3,000 plum blossoms, mainly white plums such as “nanko” and “kojo” varieties.
-Since the trees were originally planted to produce plums for plum wine, the plums here are still dried and processed at the nearby processing facility where products such as plum jam and plum syrup are made and are fairly popular among visitors.
+Toyooka Baien in Shizuoka is open from mid-February to early March.
+Within its 130,000 square meters of grounds, visitors can admire about 3,000 plum blossoms, mainly white plums such as the “Nano” and “Kojo” varieties.
+Since the trees were originally planted to produce plum wine, the plums here are still dried and processed at the nearby processing facility.
+Products such as plum jam and syrup are made here and are relatively popular among visitors.

 Tsukigase Plum Grove, Nara